-Welcome to the home of quality portrait photography in Atlanta and the Southeast; PortraitCraft.
+Welcome to the home of quality portrait photography in Gulf Shores Alabama and, with limited service, in Atlanta Georgia.
 Owned and operated by Tom Wallace, a 40 year veteran of fine photographic portraiture, we continue to blend our skill and craftsmanship in posing, lighting and backgrounds with the best finishing available to produce an image you can be proud of.
 We hope you'll call on us for all your business and family portraiture.
 To join our mailing list click the button on this page, or on your smart phone, text "PortraitCraft" to 22828.

 In addition to portraits, we also repair and restore your old family photographs and offer a selection of fine frames.